multitheftauto/mtasa-blue/CONTRIBUTING.md

 **TODO: wiki roadmap page is mostly useless now**

-## Directory Structure

-Our project is organised into a number of different directories which serve different purposes:

--   **Client**
--   **Server**
--   **Shared**: contains code shared between both the client and the server
--   **utils**: utilities used to automate certain tasks
--   **vendor**: unmodified third-party code and libraries (optionally linked to the appropriate third-party Git repository through Git submodules).

-Our branches contain groundbreaking research, radical ideas and other work-in-progress changes that are meant to be merged into `master` at a later point in time.

-The master branch is the main development branch containing the latest, bleeding-edge code.
+## How to code

-Additional information can befound on our "[Coding info]" page, including stuff like:
+Starter coding information can be found on our "[Coding info]" page, including stuff like:

+- folder explanation
 - individual projects (modules) within the above folders
 - simplification of data types
 - debug commands
 - more

-**TODO: consider moving 'Coding info' to GitHub wiki.
-Also, the above directory structure should just be merged into the 'Coding info' page.
-It feels out of place.**

 [Coding info]: https://wiki.multitheftauto.com/wiki/Coding_info

+## Where to code

+As a new potential contributor, you will need to fork our repository and make commits to your own "branch".
+Then you can send us a pull request.

+Our _`master`_ branch is the main development branch containing the latest, bleeding-edge code.

+Our _other_ branches contain groundbreaking research, radical ideas and other work-in-progress changes that are meant to be merged into `master` at a later point in time.

 ## What to code

-Generally, developers should try to only send pull requests that resolve existing [issues](https://github.com/multitheftauto/mtasa-blue/issues).
+Generally, developers should try to only submit pull requests that resolve existing [issues](https://github.com/multitheftauto/mtasa-blue/issues).
-This requires you to fork our repository and make commits to your own branch.

 If you're looking for something to work on, take a look at:
 - our ["good first issue"] label, and